spacemanspiff2007/PyArtNet/readme.md

 Quadratic or cubic results in much smoother and more pleasant fades when using LED Strips.

 # Changelog

+#### 0.7.0 (28.10.2020)
+- renamed logger to ``pyartnet`` to make it consistent with the module name
+- callbacks on the channel now get the channel passed in as an argument
+- Adding the same channel multiple times or adding overlapping channels raises an exception
+- Added ``pyartnet.errors``
+- optimized logging of sent frames

 #### 0.6.0 (27.10.2020)
 - ``ArtnetNode.start`` is now an async function
 - ``ArtnetNode.step_time_ms`` renamed to ``ArtnetNode.step_time`` (shouldn't be used manually anyway)